Skip to main content

 About Nurgush

-Nurgush Nature Reserve protects 5,918 hectares of floodplain forests and wetlands along the Vyatka River in Kirov Oblast.
-Established in 1994, the reserve preserves a representative section of the Vyatka River floodplain with its complex of oxbow lakes, wet meadows, and flooded forests that demonstrate natural river dynamics in the southern taiga zone.
+Nurgush Nature Reserve (zapovednik) protects floodplain forests and wetlands along the Vyatka River in the Kotelnichsky District of Kirov Oblast.
+The reserve was established in 1994 and now encompasses two sections totalling approximately 23,450 hectares: the original Nurgush section (5,634 ha) protecting the Vyatka River floodplain, and the Tulashor section (17,816 ha) added in 2010.
+The reserve preserves representative sections of the Vyatka River floodplain with their complex of oxbow lakes, wet meadows, and flooded forests that demonstrate natural river dynamics in the southern taiga zone.
+[1]

 Wildlife Ecosystems

 The reserve supports beaver, otter, moose, wild boar, fox, and pine marten.
-Over 190 bird species have been recorded with important waterfowl breeding concentrations on oxbow lakes.
-Fish diversity in the river and backwaters is notable.
+Over 197 bird species have been recorded, with 141 confirmed nesting species and important waterfowl breeding concentrations on oxbow lakes.
+[1] Fish diversity in the river and backwaters is notable, with 30 fish species recorded.
 The seasonal flooding creates dynamic habitat mosaics supporting varied wildlife communities through different seasons.

 Flora Ecosystems

-Floodplain forests of oak, elm, and lime are the reserve primary vegetation, flooded annually by the Vyatka River.
-Oxbow lakes support aquatic vegetation including water lilies and pondweeds.
+Floodplain forests of oak, elm, and lime are the reserve's primary vegetation, flooded annually by the Vyatka River.
+Forests comprise approximately 72% of the territory, dominated by birch, aspen, alder, and willow, with conifers covering about one quarter of the area.
+[1] Oxbow lakes support aquatic vegetation including water lilies and pondweeds.
 Wet meadows develop on seasonally flooded areas.
 Higher terraces support drier forest communities.
-Over 550 plant species reflect the rich floodplain habitat diversity.

 Geology